Pierre-Sassoulas/grey-handling/README.rst

 * 1 cloth robe worth 25 coppers
 * 1 cape (muddy, and only for demonists), worth 8 coppers
 * 5 rocks worth 5*10 coppers = 50 coppers
+* 1 tough jerky worth 1 copper

-The muddy cape can't stack and is your cheapest item.
+The muddy cape can't stack and is your cheapest grey item.
 If you activate the addon, it pick the cape up and **you just have to left click to get rid of the cape** (or right click to cancel the pick up).

 Then if you throw away the cape, the 4 leather skins are cheaper than the robe,